mahagurung/assignments/UOP-BSc-SE-DSALG/coursework.md

 # Analysis of the problem
 The goal of the exercise is to store 10 years worth of 5 min interval sensor readings in such a way that lookups can be done efficiently.
 One main charactersitic of the given data is that the storage requirements are constant. ie we know that the data is for 10 years and every year has 12 months.
 The number of days in every month is known and so is the total number of readings per sensor per day (One reading per 5 mins - 288 readings per sensor per day).

 A common requirement in the problem set is the ability to get the value, given a sensor type and date (year, month and/or day).
-It one of the questions also asks for the exact time stamp of the reading.
+One of the questions also asks for the exact time stamp of the reading.

 Values like maximum, average and total can be calculated along with inserts to avoid redundant linear parsing of sensor readings, hence the proposed data structure should support this.
 While searching or sorting the readings, we also need to consider the fact that there could be duplicates and have to choose search and sort algorithms that can handle duplicates.
 Some cases we might also need to come up with custom algorithms, for example to find max values and their time stamps, including duplicates.
 # Proposed Data Structures
 Since the keys of the input data (Year, Month, Day, Sensor Type) are pre-known and definite, one of the best options to store the data is hashmaps.
 Hashmaps lets us do the lookups with constant time complexity, ie O(1).
 For example to get the object of class data structure for Wind Speeds on 2nd February 2014 a single lookup over the hashmaps fetches the required daily reading data structure.

-READINGS[2014][FEB][2][S] -> Object of DailyReadings
+READINGS\[2014\]\[FEB\]\[2\]\[S\] -> Object of DailyReadings

 The below diagram shows a visualization of the above call with all the data structures included.
 ![Example data structure layout](./data_structure_layout.svg)